Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 5. To build the xApp Page or update an initialized session with a new xApp Page, use one of the following Nodes:
     - [Set HTML xApp State](../../ai/flow-nodes/set-html-xApp-state.md) to provide HTML code.
     - [Set AdaptiveCard xApp State](../../ai/flow-nodes/set-AdaptiveCard-xApp-state.md) to specify an Adaptive Card in the JSON format.
-6. Submit results of the xApp need to be JSON serializable.
-They are available in the Input object under `data._cognigy._app.payload`.
-You can check the submission by `input.data._cognigy._app.payload === "submit"`.
-7. To wait for the xApp user Input in a Flow, use the [Question](../../flow-nodes/message/question.md) or the [Optional Question](../../flow-nodes/message/optional-question.md) Node.
-The **xApp** type of the Question Node is only considered to be answered if submitted results are available as part of the Input.
+6. To wait for the xApp user Input in a Flow, use the [Question](../../flow-nodes/message/question.md) or the [Optional Question](../../flow-nodes/message/optional-question.md) Node of type "xApp".
+A question of type **xApp** is only considered to be answered if JSON serializable xApps submit results are available.
+To be more specific, they are made available in the Input object under `data._cognigy._app.payload`.

 Aditionally, you can use the [xApp Page SDK](sdk.md) and [xApp Flow API](api.md) for customization your xApp.